-- of the videoconferencing tool, including how to share your screen.
+- PRACTICE: Learn how to use the major features of Zoom, including how to share your screen.
 Practice them with a family member or friend.
 This will help you participate fully in each gathering.
 Missionaries will be trained to set up breakout rooms.
-They will also reach out to students to train them on the videoconferencing tool before the semester starts. - 2 CONNECT: Learn how to connect to the videoconference so you can arrive on time.
+They will also reach out to students to train them on Zoom before the semester starts. - CONNECT: Learn how to connect to Zoom so you can arrive on time.
 Initially, you may need assistance with the software and with your camera and microphone.
 Please find someone you can consult for technical assistance. - RE-CONNECT: If your connection unexpectedly closes and you cannot restore it, be prepared to contact your missionary in another way so he or she can assist you.
 If missionaries do not show up the gathering due to connection issues, please continue the gathering until the missionaries can connect.

-Be Present
+Be Professional

-- BE ON TIME.
-Being late to a virtual meeting is the same as being late to a physical meeting.
+- BE ON TIME: Being late to a virtual meeting is the same as being late to a physical meeting.
 Please be on time. - BE ATTENTIVE: Avoid doing other activities during a gathering.
 This includes working, cooking, exercising, or communicating with others outside the gathering.
 Imagine yourself physically in the same room as everyone else.
 What would you do to be attentive?
 What would you not do?
 Respect and help the lead student by being attentive to what is on the screen. - BE SEEN: Have your camera on at all times.
 If you have to leave temporarily for some reason, keep your camera on so others know you are not there and can watch for your return.
-However, if your Internet is being slow and you have to choose between a poor connection and no video, turn off your video.
+However, if your Internet is being slow and you have to choose between a poor connection and no video, turn off your video. - DRESS WELL: Wear what you would wear if you were going to an institute class.